james528/cpsc351project2/README.txt

 Programming language used: C

-How to execute program: Run `make' and then type `./main`.
+How to execute program: Run `make' in the command line and then type `./main`.

 Christopher's contribution: README.txt, prototypes.h, queue.h, style.cfg